HEADS, THE POLICE WIN. TAILS, THE VICTIM LOSES.

 These aren’t controversial concepts.
 Except when it comes to the police.
 One of the legal reforms Black Lives Matter protesters have been proposing is abolishing something called “qualified immunity.”
 What does that mean and why does it matter?

-I am well aware of how complex and boring this sounds.
+I get just how complex and boring this sounds.
 Stay with me.
 After reading five more minutes, you’ll be able to explain qualified immunity to your Aunt Judith and everyone at your book club.

 In 1982, the Supreme Court expanded the concept even further.
-(Click here to read more).
-Unless the victims show that exactly what happened to them had already been held unconstitutional, then even police officers who act maliciously and in bad faith are protected by qualified immunity.
+LINK TO HARLOW Unless the victims show that exactly what happened to them had already been held unconstitutional, then even police officers who act maliciously and in bad faith are protected by qualified immunity.
 In other words, qualified immunity lets “public officials duck consequences for bad behavior—no matter how palpably unreasonable—as long as they were the first to behave badly.”

 You’d think this would be bad enough, but there’s more.
 The nature of judicial decision making almost guarantees that victims won’t ever be able to show what the court says they must show to win.